Tiebacks and Lifelines Built for Strength and Safety

 Installation and Support

-Tiebacks and lifelines from Facade Access Solutions NAM are supported with complete technical documentation.
-BIM files and technical sheets are available for architects, engineers, and contractors to review during the design stage.
-Specifications cover anchor capacity, embedment depth, rod size, installation torque, and bond length.
+Facade Access Solutions provides complete technical documentation for tiebacks and lifelines, including BIM files and detailed specification sheets for architects, engineers, and contractors.
+These resources include data on anchor capacity, embedment depth, rod size, installation torque, and bond length to guide the design and selection process.

-Support does not stop after installation.
-We provide inspection, recertification, and maintenance services to keep systems compliant and reliable for decades of use.
-With experience across North America, our specialists add recognized expertise to construction projects, making it easy for building owners and contractors to maintain safe facade access systems.
+Our commitment continues after installation.
+We provide ongoing inspection, recertification, and maintenance services to ensure long-term reliability and compliance.
+With extensive experience across global markets, our specialists make it easy for building owners and contractors to maintain safe and efficient facade access systems.

 Send Enquiry